 How Solheim Cup teams are picked

-Each team is headed by an appointed captain, with the LPGA selecting the United States captain and the Ladies European Tour picking the European captain.
+Each team is headed by an appointed captain, with the LPGA selecting the United States captain (Juli Inkster in 2019) and the Ladies European Tour picking the European captain (Catriona Matthew in 2019).
 The host team alternates each match, as well, with the matches played in odd-numbered years.

 The two teams are determined by qualifying systems created by the captains and co-owning organizations.

-The American team is currently crafted from 10 automatic qualifiers, who earn a spot on the team based on a points system that spans approximately 20 months from March of the off-year in the cycle to the end of, in 2017, the Women's British Open in the final year of the cycle.
+The American team is currently crafted from 10 automatic qualifiers, with 8 players earning a spot on the team based on a points system that spans approximately 20 months from March of the off-year in the cycle to the end of, in 2019, the Canadian Pacific Women's Open in the final year of the cycle.
+Two other automatic players are drawn from the world ranking points list.
 After those players are determined, the American captain then hand picks a total of two wild-card players to round out the team.